April Morning: Plot

-The novel begins in the afternoon of April 18, 1775, when Adam's father, Moses, sends him out to draw water from the well for his mother, Sarah.
+The novel begins in the afternoon of April 18, 1775, when Adam's father, named Moses, sends him out to draw water from the well for his mother, Sarah.
 After completing this task, he heads upstairs to talk with Granny.
 During it, they engage in a debate on religion.
 Afterwards, they head downstairs for dinner.
 Then they pray and the meal, consisting of bread pudding and donkers, begins.
 In the middle of it, Moses confronts Adam about a "spell" to be said while drawing water.
 As a result, the confrontation starts an argument, which is interrupted by Cousin Simmons arriving.
 He, chosen to draft a letter on the rights of man, comes to Moses with his draft seeking criticism.
 Another debate arises over his description of rights as "god-given."
 Moses asserts that rights come from the people backing them, not God.

 After dinner is over and Adam finishes some evening chores, he heads over to the Simmons' house to meet with Ruth, his love interest, and go on a walk.
 Before he is able to see her, however, Aunt Simmons makes conversation with him and feeds him pie.
 Then Ruth comes downstairs, and she and Adam leave on a walk.
 During it, they talk about various things, including their futures and what they want to be in the world.
 After a kiss he walks her home and then he himself heads home.
 Upon arrival, he spots his brother, Levi, cleaning his gun.
 He does not like this but Sarah insists that he let him do it.
 Then he heads upstairs and goes to bed.
 Before falling asleep he overhears his parents talking about the committee meeting.
 Finally he falls asleep.

 Suddenly, Adam is awakened by Levi, who draws attention to a speedy rider that stops in the center of town.
 Now all the Coopers are awake and curious.
 People gather around the rider on the green, who informs them that the British are coming and may be marching through their town.
 He then rides off.
 Because of this news, arguments stir in the crowd on whether to muster the militia.
 The people of Lexington agree to muster it.
 Adam signs up and is then tasked to take Ruth home.
 After doing so, he comes home to overhear his parents designating him a man.
 As he walks in Moses chastises him.
 He then has him load his gun and go to the muster.